Do Go On - 350 - Arctic Badass Peter Freuchen

 It's like those avocado dips.

-Yeah, patted out with cheese.
+Yeah, pat it out with cheese.

 Yeah.